mridubhatnagar/blogs-backup/ckymh3ivb0pv0tos15logeryd.md

 And, I could ask Are you doing alright?

 Your daughter has grown up now.
+I have accepted what has happened.

 20 days of putting the strong face forward and not breaking down.
 I have lump in the throat as I write this. 🙏🏻